ibbsinn/CodeAlpha_Secure_Coding_Review/README.md

 This is the third task assigned to me by CodeAlpha.
-Make sure to have the follwing libraries installed. from flask import Flask, render_template, Response import cv2 import numpy as np import os import csv import time from datetime import datetime
+Make sure to have the follwing libraries installed. flask, Flask, render_template, Response, cv2 , numpy, os, csv, time and datetime are the libraries that should be installed before hand.